stacykimberley/project-one-visit-zimbabwe/README.md

 <li>I want to be able to send a question and get an answer if I need additional information.</li>
 <li>I want the information to be up to date and accurate</li>
 <li>I want to see images of the places.</li>
-<li>I want to view the site without being overwhelmed by the content.</li>
+<li>I want suggestions for restaurants, clubs and other fun places.</li>
 </ul>

 ### As a returning user: